MamboBryan/newsletter/newsletter/2025-04-30/index/index.md

 ## Welcomes & Hellos! 🫂

+While others were fooled on April Fools', we know that you guys have been doing nothing but building like the intelligent individuals you are.
 We know that some of you missed that amazing event and that is why you are reading this, whether it is from the comfort of your German Machine 🚗 or otherwise...

 This is Episode #26 of The Kotlin Kenya Newsletter...